cheling/remote/readme.txt

 <<<<<<< HEAD
 =======
 # remote
-Creating a new branch is quick and simple
+Creating a new branch is quick and diffcult!
 >>>>>>> feature1